-The following is designed to serve as an example of a story line for the Aquatic Invaders program as it is conducted in the Great Lakes region.
-Please take time to become familiar with species of concern in your region by browsing through the Aquatic Invaders CD-ROM.
+The following is designed to serve as an example of a story line for the Aquatic Invaders program as it is conducted at the North Carolina Aquariums.
+Please take some time to become familiar with species of concern in your region by browsing through the Aquatic Invaders CD-ROM.
 Feel free to adapt the story to reflect invasive species and pathways of introduction and spread for your area.
-Coastal facilities that focus on marine environments may treat the 'lake' and 'pond' as a harbor or estuary.
+Coastal facilities that focus on marine environments may treat the 'pond' as a harbor or estuary.

-EDUCATOR: How many people here today are from the Great Lakes region?
-Do you live here, or visit here because you enjoy the beaches, lakes, streams, rivers or other outside places?
-If you like being outdoors in this region, you may be interested to know that these places are changing.
+EDUCATOR: How many people here today are from [your state]?
+Do you live here, or visit here because you enjoy the beaches, mountains, lakes, streams, rivers or other outside places?
+If you like being outdoors in [your state], you may be interested to know that these places are changing.